Snyder Academic Center

 • Andorfer Commons, our traditional dining hall that is an all-you-care-to-eat facility.

-• Central Grounds, a coffee shop featuring Utopian Coffee which is a local roaster.
-Additionally, various breakfast sandwiches, bowls, pastries and other items are available
+• Central Grounds, our coffee shop that offers various breakfast sandwiches, bowls, pastries and other items.

 • Kachmann Café, which features Starbucks coffee and offers a variety of deli sandwiches, flatbreads, baked goods, snacks and many other options.